Adversarial Rewards in Universal Learning for Contextual Bandits: Model extensions

 The previous sections focused on the case of finite action spaces.
 For infinite action spaces, we argue that as a direct consequence from the analysis of the stationary case in \cite{blanchard:22e}, one can obtain a characterization of learnable processes and same optimistically universal learning rules.

-For countably infinite action spaces, they showed that $\EXPINF$ performed with the countable sequence of dense policies given by Lemma \ref{lemma:countable_dense} is universally consistent under $\Ccal_1$ processes with stationary rewards, and that $\Ccal_1$ is necessary.
-As discussed in Section \ref{subsec:sufficient_conditions}, the same proof of the universal consistence of $\EXPINF$ under $\Ccal_1$ processes holds for adversarial rewards as a consequence of the regret guarantee of $\EXPIX$---Theorem \ref{thm:multiarmed_bandits}---which holds for adversarial bandits.
-Further, since non-stationary rewards generalize stationary rewards, $\Ccal_1$ is still necessary for universal learning.
-Thus, $\Ccal_{adv} = \Ccal_{prescient} = \Ccal_{online} = \Ccal_{oblivious} = \Ccal_{stat} = \Ccal_1$ and $\EXPINF$ is optimistically universal in all reward settings.
+For countably infinite action spaces, they showed that $\EXPINF$ performed with the countable sequence of dense policies given by \cref{lemma:countable_dense} is universally consistent under $\Ccal_1$ processes with stationary rewards, and that $\Ccal_1$ is necessary.
+As discussed in \cref{subsec:sufficient_conditions,subsec:fixed_excess_error}, the same arguments as in \cite{blanchard:22e} show that $\EXPINF$ is universally consistent under $\Ccal_1$ processes for adversarial rewards as well.
+Further, since adversarial rewards generalize stationary rewards, $\Ccal_1$ is still necessary for universal learning.
+Thus, $\Ccal_{online} = \Ccal_{prescient} = \Ccal_{oblivious} = \Ccal_{memoryless} = \Ccal_{stat} = \Ccal_1$ and $\EXPINF$ is optimistically universal in all reward settings.

 For uncountable separable metrizable Borel action spaces $\Acal$, even for stationary rewards, universal learning is impossible \cite{blanchard:22e}.
-Hence, $\Ccal_{adv} = \Ccal_{prescient} = \Ccal_{online} = \Ccal_{oblivious} = \Ccal_{stat} = \emptyset$.
+Hence, $\Ccal_{online} = \Ccal_{prescient} = \Ccal_{oblivious} = \Ccal_{memoryless} = \Ccal_{stat} = \emptyset$.